836541/shadowcloak/README.md

 MTD-Based Ransomware Prevention using new extensions and file associations for files.

-Moving Target Defense for Ransomware Prevention
+Moving Target Defense against Whitelist-Based Ransomware.

 ------------------------------
 [1] What is this tool ?